 Dancing Diamonds Awarded Arkansas Living Magazine’s Cover photo for their 2019 Calendar.
 Arkansas Living Magazine

-I got the opportunity to mark off another amazing item from my bucket list this week.
-Photographing a black bear.
 Here in Arkansas you might see a bear, but seeing one is rare and very exciting if given the opportunity.

 Arkansas, once know as the bear state, is loved by black bear due to its mountains which are rugged terrain, covered in trees, and abundant with water sources.
-Black bear were almost extinct in the natural state in the 1930’s with only 50 bear.
-Now, there are thousands and the numbers keep climbing.

 The weather here in Arkansas has been quite cooler in the last few weeks due to overcast rainy skies.
 It has been great weather to take long walks and just get out and enjoy the great outdoors with my camera in tow.
 During my long afternoon walks a big white bodied winged bird has caught my eye lately soaring over the pastures and ponds.